Why change? 6 ways… action plan?

 Watch Sarah’s video of tips on getting active, from charity Diabetes UK.

-Personal feedback, such as messages to and from your mobile can keep you going, help you set goals, recognise your successes, listen to your views. e.g. NHS Health Check’s Health and Fitness tracker – give it a try.
+Personal feedback, such as messages to and from your mobile phone can keep you going, help you set goals, recognise your successes, listen to your views. e.g. NHS Health Check’s Health and Fitness tracker – give it a try.

 2.4.
 New advice on vitamin D from Public Health England (PHE, 2016)